on landscape The online magazine for landscape photographers

 Brad Carr

-Brad is a budding young photographer from the U.K. Having picked up a camera for the first time back in 2018, he has been quietly working on his craft and developing his artistic voice in the rolling hills of Mid Wales.
+Brad is an acclaimed photographer and writer from mid Wales.
+Having picked up a camera for the first time back in 2018, he has been quietly refining his craft and developing his artistic voice in the Severn Valley.

 The art of photography, for him, is a spiritual practice more so than a hobby or profession.
 Through his photographs, he aims to express who he is beyond form.
-His photographs possess great depth and meaning and depict the feelings of peace and a sense of a long-lost home that he experiences whilst in the natural world following some turbulent formative years.
+His photographs of the sacred Welsh landscape possess great depth and meaning, depicting the feelings of peace and tranquillity and a sense of a long-lost home that he experiences whilst in the natural world following some turbulent formative years.

 bradcarrphotography.co.uk